Stadt Huys Site: Excavations

 A four-story structure was built at 71 Pearl Street in 1826, on part of the Stadt Huys Site; the New York City Landmarks Preservation Commission (LPC) designated it as a city landmark in 1965.
 However, it was destroyed in 1968 to make way for an office tower, plans for which ultimately stalled.
 When 71 Pearl was being demolished, LPC researchers discovered some foundation walls from Stadt Huys.

 The Stadt Huys Block was one of the few blocks remaining in New York City where the remains of the Dutch occupation in New York might still exist, as it was one of the oldest continuously occupied sites in the city and a residence for many prominent residents of that era.
 The Stadt Huys Block was the first archaeological project performed under the auspices of the New York City Landmarks Preservation Commission and the City Environmental Quality Review process.

 Dollar Savings Bank, which purchased the property in 1979, provided between $100,000 and $150,000 for the initial archeological investigation.
-Con Edison and Durst Foundation joined also contributed as the project continued.
+Con Edison and Durst Foundation also contributed as the project continued.